New Fla. Bill Would Ban Diversity Emphasis in College Courses

 "promote or engage in political activism," or promote "preferential treatment or special benefits to individuals on the basis of race, color, national origin, sex, disability, or religion."

-State Sen. Shervin Jones, D-Fla. expressed concerns about the bill, saying prior to Monday's debate that the legislation language is "so vague that HBCUs (Historically Black Colleges or Universities) or other institutions who have black fraternities and sororities on their campuses can practically say 'we will no longer be supporting you on our campuses based off of this law.'"
+State Sen. Shevrin Jones, D-Fla., expressed concerns about the bill, saying prior to Monday's debate that the legislation language is "so vague that HBCUs (Historically Black Colleges or Universities) or other institutions who have black fraternities and sororities on their campuses can practically say 'we will no longer be supporting you on our campuses based off of this law.'"

 However, Andrade reiterated the bill would not limit student activities, no matter the political agenda.